Global dynamics of a two-species competition patch model in a Y-shaped river network

-where the patches are located in a stream without branches, as shown in Figure \ref{fig2}, $w_k$ and $z_k$ are numbers of two competing species in patch $k$, respectively, $d_1$ and $d_2$ are random movement rates of the two species, and $q_1$ and $q_2$ are directed drift rates.
+where the patches are located in a stream without branches, as shown in Figure \ref{fig2}.
+In this paper, a branch refers to a tributary that diverges from a main river. $w_k$ and $z_k$ are numbers of two competing species in patch $k$, respectively, $d_1$ and $d_2$ are random movement rates of the two species, and $q_1$ and $q_2$ are directed drift rates.
 Moreover, the $n\times n$ matrices $(D_{kj})$ and $(Q_{kj})$ represent the diffusion pattern and the directed movement pattern of individuals, respectively, where